ssavitzky/MakeStuff/README.md

 little tweaking you can get similar behavior with plain-text `HEADER` and `README`, but you can't always count on having enough control over a hosted website's configuration.

-This particular directory contains tools for working on website- and music-related projects: the tools used on *this website* and the projects you find here.
-(Source code for other, unrelated open-source projects can be found in [../Src/](../Src/).)

 ### Other Files